boschglobal/audi-image/README.md

 [![License: Apache 2.0][license-badge]][license-text]

-AudiImage is an Open Source Project which delivers a new dimension in acoustic analysis, especially when human hearing is to be mimicked and when machine hearing is to be performed.
+AudiImage is an Open Source project which delivers a new dimension in acoustic analysis, especially when human hearing is to be mimicked and when machine hearing is to be performed.
 This repository is a modified version of the [CARFAC][carfac-project] project.
 Especially the SAI (Stabilized Auditory Image)